Australian Institute of Health and Welfare (2022) Palliative care services in Australia, AIHW, Australian Government, accessed 02 December 2022.

 The COVID-19 pandemic was anticipated to impact palliative care in a number of ways, including disruptions in service delivery and increased demand of palliative care-related resources such as palliative care specialists and medications (WHO 2020b).
 A high proportion of people using palliative care services and in permanent residential aged care are aged 70 and over and/or are immunocompromised and so are at an increased risk of dying due to COVID-19.

 By looking at monthly service activity data we can assess whether the public health response to the COVID-19 pandemic had an impact on the delivery and receipt of palliative care services during 2020 and 2021.

 These falls coincided with the stricter public health restrictions and lockdowns in certain regions at these times, however fluctuations in counts may reflect a number of factors that may or may not be related to the COVID-19 pandemic.

-The most recent hospitals and outcomes data only captures the first 3 months of the COVID-19 pandemic in Australia.
+The most recent hospitals data only captures the first 3 months of the COVID-19 pandemic in Australia.
 More data over a longer period of time, and including patients experiencing COVID-19 who received palliative care, is needed to provide insights on the effects of the COVID-19 pandemic on palliative care service activity and outcomes.

 For more information on palliative care services see:

 WHO (World Health Organization) (2020a) Global atlas of palliative care at the end of life, Geneva: WHO, accessed 23 March 2022.